malintha/potentials-path-planning/README.md

 Multi robot path planning with Aritificial Potential Functions.

 Here we use Gaussian potential functions as described in [1].
 Need to add Lagrangian dynamics to compute higher order control inputs.
-For now we only compute the next best position to follow the negrative gradient.
+For now, we only compute the next best position to follow the negrative gradient.

 Install scipy.

     pip install 'scipy'

-To run create a directory named 'data' to store the plot images and run the script.
+To run, create a directory named 'data' to store the plot images and run the script.

     mkdir data && python potential_field_planning.py